andersonjerica00/HER-Season-Self-Empowerment-System/README.md

 TECH USED: Notion for prototype system design:

--Product thinking and system design principles
+- Product thinking and system design principles
 - AI assisted ideation and structuring.

 PURPOSE OF THIS PROJECT: This prjoecr demonstrates product thinking skills including user empathy, system design, behavioral understanding, and the ability to turn real world problems into structured solutions.